strawlab/flo-hardware/README.md

 **ℹ️ The main FLO repository is at https://github.com/strawlab/flo ℹ️**.

-This repository hosts hardware design files and other large, binary files.
+This repository hosts build instructions and manual for the FLO Bring Your Own (BYO) camera insect tracking/filming.
+Included are hardware design files and other large, binary files.

 FLO is a method for videography using a camera system that automatically moves to follow the subject.